plutoprint/plutoprint/README.rst

    pip install plutoprint

 PlutoPrint depends on `PlutoBook <https://github.com/plutoprint/plutobook>`_.
-For faster builds, it is highly recommended to `install PlutoBook and its dependencies manually <https://github.com/plutoprint/plutobook?tab=readme-ov-file#installation-guide>`_ beforehand.
-Otherwise, Meson will build them from source during installation, which can significantly increase build time.
+For faster installation, it is highly recommended to `install PlutoBook and its dependencies manually <https://plutoprint.readthedocs.io/en/latest/getting_started.html>`_ beforehand.
+Otherwise, Meson will build them from source during installation, which can take significantly longer.

-For Windows 64-bit users, PlutoPrint provides prebuilt binaries, so no additional setup is required.
+For Windows and Linux 64-bit users, PlutoPrint provides **prebuilt binaries**, so no additional setup is required.

 Quick Usage
 -----------